SynthstromAudible/DelugeFirmware/docs/community_features.md

     - ([#976]) For users of Loopy Pro, you will find a MIDI Follow template in this
       folder: [MIDI Follow Mode Loopy Pro Template]
-        - It is setup to send and receive on channel 15 when the Deluge is connected via USB (and detected as “Deluge Port 1”).
-In case your port is named differently (it could happen if the language of your iOS device is not English), like for example "Deluge **Puerto** 1" (in Spanish), you can always transfer the existing midi bindings from one port to the other by going to Loopy's Menu -> Control Settings -> Current Project -> Default -> look for the "Deluge Port 1" section and tap on "TRANSFER" to copy or move all the midi bindings the real port name of your Deluge.
+        - It is setup to send and receive on channel 15 when the Deluge is connected via USB (and detected as “Deluge Port 1”), so you must go to your Deluge, and do Shift + Select to enter the main menu, go to MIDI -> MIDI-FOLLOW -> CHANNEL A, and set it to 15.
+In case your port is detected with a different name in Loopy (it could happen if the language of your iOS device is not English), like for example "Deluge **Puerto** 1" (in Spanish), you can always transfer the existing midi bindings from one port to the other by going to Loopy's Menu -> Control Settings -> Current Project -> Default -> look for the "Deluge Port 1" section and tap on "TRANSFER" to copy or move all the midi bindings to the real port name of your Deluge.
         - As a bonus, this project also contains a page "B" with controls for the Song's global parameters, which must be learned individually (not part of MIDI Follow).
-To do that, go to Deluge Song view, click Select button to enter the Song menu, go to each parameter (Volume, Pan, LPF Freq, etc), hold Learn button and then move the knobs and faders within the page "B" of Loopy's project.
+To do that, go to Deluge Song view, click Select button to enter the Song menu, go to each parameter (Volume, Pan, LPF Freq, etc), hold Learn button and then move the knobs and faders within page "B" of Loopy's project.
         - Pages "C" and "D" are the controls that are doing the heavy lifting of sending/receiving midi so they can't be deleted.
           Pages "A" and "B" are just the "user facing" controls, tied to the stepped dials from the other two pages.
-        - **How to setup Feedback:** In Loopy, go to Menu -> Control Settings -> MIDI Devices section -> Deluge Port 1 -> make sure that Feedback switch is enabled
+        - **How to setup Feedback:** In Loopy, go to Menu -> Control Settings -> MIDI Devices section -> Deluge Port 1 -> make sure that Feedback switch is enabled.
           In your Deluge, do Shift + Select to enter the main menu, go to MIDI -> MIDI-FOLLOW -> FEEDBACK.
-Here you can select the Channel to send feedback to, the Rate at which feedback is send for Automation, and you can set Filter Responses to DISABLED.
+Here you can select the
+          Channel to send feedback to, the Rate at which feedback is sent for Automation, and you must set Filter Responses to DISABLED.
     - ([#1053]) For users of Touch OSC, you will find a MIDI Follow template in this
       folder: [MIDI Follow Mode Touch OSC Template]